xbeat/Machine-Learning/README.md

 Introduction to Python Utility Functions Utility functions in Python serve as reusable code snippets that perform common operations.
 They enhance code readability, maintainability, and promote the DRY (Don't Repeat Yourself) principle.
 This presentation will explore the intricacies of creating, organizing, and optimizing utility functions in Python projects.

+## LLMs as Inductive Reasoning Champions

+Introduction to LLMs and Inductive Reasoning

+Large Language Models (LLMs) have revolutionized natural language processing, demonstrating remarkable capabilities in various tasks.
+Recent studies suggest that LLMs excel at inductive reasoning, a cognitive process of drawing general conclusions from specific observations.
+This discovery challenges our understanding of AI's capabilities and opens new avenues for research and application.

 ## Tokens and Tokenization in Large Language Models in Python

 Introduction to Tokens and Tokenization in LLMs